thunderbird/webext-docs/browserAction.rst

       :name: [``default_icon``]
       :type: (string or :ref:`browserAction.IconPathDictionary`)

-      The icon for the messageDisplayAction.
+      The icon for the browserAction.

    .. api-member::